-Tennis: Zverev's condition key to Thiem clash in Paris
+Zverev's condition key to Thiem clash in Paris says Wilander

-PARIS (Reuters) - Alexander Zverev might be mentally drained after three five-set matches in a row when he takes on Dominic Thiem in a much-anticipated French Open quarter-final clash on Tuesday.
+PARIS (Reuters) - Alexander Zverev must beware of mental fatigue after three five-set matches in a row when he takes on Dominic Thiem in a much-anticipated French Open quarter-final clash on Tuesday, said three-time Roland Garros champion Mats Wilander.

 German Zverev, 21, made his breakthrough into the last eight of a Grand Slam in Paris but it came at a cost, which might well be collected by Austrian Thiem who has had an easier run.